jplewis01/G1000-AirMgr_Panel/README.md

 If you have  been suffering with the stock and limited functionality and have been waiting impatiently for the ASOBO Glass Cockpit updates.
 I have an alternative solution that provides the functionality you want and need.

+tyo make best use of this Air Manager Panel you will also need the MOBIFLIGHT Events WASM module installed into you community folder and also highly recommended is the Working Title G1000 Mod available at https://github.com/Working-Title-MSFS-Mods/fspackages

 MobiFlight Installation [Updated 01-09-2021] MobiFlight installation / integration is as easy as downloading and install the MobiFlight zip file from https://www.mobiflight.com 239.
 As of this writing you need at least ver.
 7.10.0